Angel Haze has got a new column with Noisey. This time, she discusses the epidemic of youth depression.

 I guess I look at all of this shit because I’m overly observant and I go out with my friends and I stand on the wall and I watch everybody do what they do because I can’t dance.
 You know it’s just me being very unfortunate as a person that’s led to me like discovering this shit.

 A lot of people think that fame is a cure for depression.
 Everybody wants to be like the stars and half the time the stars don’t even want to be themselves, You have to look at like the drug stories, the Whitneys, all those people that are so severely unhappy that they wake up everyday depending on a substance to keep them alive.
 I mean I look at my friends and they’re all suffering from depression.
 In the past three years, three of my friends have attempted suicide.

 I haven’t starved myself for years now, and although I have ups and downs, it’s not as bad as it was.
 I didn’t get better because I’m famous, I got better because I got help and started to learn how to be happy.
 I just want others to do the same.

-Angel Haze is on Twitter - @AngelHaze
+Follow Angel on Twitter: @AngelHaze